Marisken Surgery: Treatment, Procedure & Experiences

 - Short observation in the treatment room.

-What patients feel during the procedure?
+What do patients feel during the procedure?

-Due to local anesthesia, the procedure is almost painless; usually, only pressure or pulling on the skin is felt.
+Due to the local anesthesia, the procedure is almost painless; usually, only pressure or pulling on the skin is felt.

 Why aftercare is important